Part 1. Channel Body Comparison

 To recap, below is a quick comparison of the Z886 and Dura Slope with respect to channel features and geometry.

-Trench Drain Systems is a company which specializes in providing quick solutions to drainage problems.
-For more information about the trench drain products discussed in this article, visit www.trenchdrain.biz or call 610-638-1221 for immediate assistance.
+Trench Drain Systems is a company that specializes in providing quick solutions to drainage problems.